DescribeCTX/DescribeCTX/ReadMe.md

 * Other dependencies: numpy, scikit-learn, networkx, pandas
 * APKTool: Check https://ibotpeaches.github.io/Apktool/ for more details and download.

-## Feature Extraction
+## Usage
 Before extracting features from apps, APKTool is required to decompile each .apk file and obtain the apk resources.
-For more detailed instruction, please go to https://github.com/DescribeCTX/DescribeCTX/tree/main/Code.
+For more detailed instruction on feature extraction and how to train and predict, please go to https://github.com/DescribeCTX/DescribeCTX/tree/main/Code.